 I’m C. Thi Nguyen.
-I’m an Assistant Professor in the department of Philosophy and Humanities at Utah Valley University.
+I’m Associate Professor in the department of Philosophy and Humanities at Utah Valley University.

 Much of my recent work has focused on the philosophy of games.
-My book, Games: Agency as Art is forthcoming from Oxford University Press.
-I argue that games are a unique art form that works in the medium of agency.
-They tell us not only what we can do, but they tell us what our motivations will be in the game.
-They shape our interests and our abilities, in conjunction with the obstacles we face, to create crystallized experiences of deciding and doing.
-They are a special kind of artifact, in which we can inscribe and share different modes of agency with each other.
+Games, I think, are a special kind of social technology – a way to sculpt modes of rationality and agency, and to pass them around amongst ourselves.
+My forthcoming book, Games: Agency as Art, argues that games are a unique art form that works in the medium of agency.
+Games not only give us abilities, but they tell us what our motivations will be in the game.
+They shape our interests and our abilities, in conjunction with the obstacles we face.
+Games offer crystallized experiences of deciding and doing.
+They are ways to inscribe and share particular modes of agency.
 And the fact that we can play games shows that our agency is notably fluid, manipulable, and communicable.

-My current research project concerns a phenomenon I’m calling “value capture”.
+My new research project concerns a phenomenon I’m calling “value capture” – where the simplification of values in certain social settings can interfere with our richer modes of valuing.
 Value capture occurs in in the following circumstances.
 First, many of our values are subtle, rich, or otherwise inchoate.
 Second, we often get parked next to quantified or otherwise simplified measures of those values, frequently in institutional settings.
 Third, sometimes the simplified versions of those values supplant our original, subtler versions.
 Fourth, our lives get worse.
-Possible candidates include educational assessment, Twitter and Facebook Likes, research impact numbers, wine scoring, and Rotten Tomatoes .
+Possible candidates include educational assessment, Twitter and Facebook Likes, research impact numbers, wine scoring, and Rotten Tomatoes.